Sj-ackdo/OldBlackberryFiles/README.md

 # OldBlackberryFiles
-working files for the desktop suite (7.1)
+working .xml file for the desktop suite (7.1) Blackberry 9720 -- No Issues!